Totally Spies!

 Totally Spies! is a French animated spy fiction television series created by Vincent Chalvon-Demersay and David Michel mainly produced by French company Zodiak Kids & Family France, with seasons three to five being co-produced with Canadian company Image Entertainment Corporation.
 (Note: Produced with the participation of le Centre National de la Cinematographie, Procirep (seasons 2-5), TF1 (season 6), The Walt Disney Company France (season 6), Gulli (season 7), M6 (season 7), Warner Bros.
 Discovery EMEA (season 7), and Warner Bros.
 Discovery Latin America (season 7), in association with Channel 4 (seasons 1-2), Merchandising München GmbH (seasons 1-2), the Canadian Film or Video Production Tax Credit (seasons 3-5), the Québec Film and Television Tax Credit (seasons 3-5), Telefilm Canada (seasons 3-5), in collaboration with Teletoon (seasons 3-5).)
 It focuses on three teenage girls from Beverly Hills, California, who work as undercover agents for the World Organization of Human Protection (WOOHP).

 Prior to its debut in France on April 3, 2002, on TF1's TFOU block, (Note: The block was named TF!
 Jeunesse until 2006.) the series was first shown in the United States on November 3, 2001, on ABC Family before moving to Cartoon Network, and later to Universal Kids for the sixth season.
 It premiered in Canada on Teletoon on September 2, 2002, for the English version, and on Télétoon for the French version.
 During its original run, the show spanned five seasons, with 130 episodes and several specials.
 In 2011, the series was moved to Gulli, with the release of the sixth season in 2013.
-Following a second hiatus that lasted ten years, a seventh season premiered in France via Gulli on May 12, 2024, and internationally through both Cartoon Network and Discovery Kids on January 4, 2025; the series is renewed for an eighth season.
+Following a ten-year hiatus, a seventh season premiered in France via Gulli on May 12, 2024, and internationally through both Cartoon Network and Discovery Kids on January 4, 2025; the series is renewed for an eighth season.

 Totally Spies! developed a cult following worldwide.
 The series also spawned a media franchise with several products tied to it, including various comic books, novels and video games.
 A film adaptation based on the series and serving as its prequel, Totally Spies!
 The Movie, was released theatrically in 2009 in France.
 A spin-off series titled The Amazing Spiez! premiered in 2009 and ran for two seasons.